Standard on Rodent Identification

 Ear Notching/Punching

-This method is frequently used in both mice and rats and should only be done on mice that are 14 days of age or older due to the potential for tissue regrowth in animals that are younger than this age.
-There are several tools that may be purchased to achieve this.
+This method is frequently used in both mice and rats and should only be done on rodents that are 14 days of age or older due to the potential for tissue regrowth in animals that are younger than this age.
+Several inexpensive tools may be purchased to achieve this.
 Most ear punchers resemble a hole puncher and notchers allow for precision.
-These tools are not expensive to purchase.
 There are previously created maps that serve as a numbering system, or the researcher may create a map.
 This technique requires certification prior to approval.

 B) Disadvantages - This method cannot be applied until the ears are fully developed.
 This may be too late for those that use young rodents.
 This method may not be a reliable permanent way to identify individuals in strains that are prone to fighting.
 Rips or tears caused by fighting may leave the pattern indiscernible.
 Tools used to notch ears dull easily so they must be replaced frequently.